 APCM service elements:

 13 total "service elements" must be available to patients in order to bill for G0556, G0557, and/or G0558 each month.
-CMS notes "available" because not all service elements necessarily include monthly action on behalf of the practitioner or staff.
+CMS notes "available" because not all service elements necessarily include monthly action on behalf of the practitioner or clinical staff.

 1. Patient Consent